spaceshark123/NeuralNetwork/README.md

 - **Weight Initialization**: Utilizes weight initialization techniques like Xavier (for linear, sigmoid, and tanh) and He (for relu) for better convergence.

-- **Training with SGD**: Train your neural network using Stochastic Gradient Descent (SGD) with customizable learning rate, batch size, and decay.
+- **Training with SGD**: Train your neural network using Stochastic Gradient Descent (SGD) with customizable learning rate, mini-batch size, and decay.

 - **Gradient Clipping**: Helps prevent exploding gradients during training by setting a gradient clipping threshold.

 - **Regularization Techniques**: Supports popular regularization techniques like L1 and L2 to reduce overfitting by minimizing parameter complexity.

+- **Momentum** Uses momentum-based gradient descent to accelerate convergence and dampen oscillation.

 - **Save and Load Models**: Easily save trained models to disk and load them for future use.